lrsl/minishell/others/README.md

 trim1: {echo, "hello      there", how, are, 'you 'doing?, $USER, |wc, -l, >outfile, NULL}
 trim2: {echo, "hello      there", how, are, 'you 'doing?, pixel, |, wc, -l, >, outfile, NULL}

-On lit le struct, et on divise en utilisant 2 fonctions de trim, pour separer chaque element.
+On lit le bigstruct, et on divise en utilisant 2 fonctions de trim, pour separer chaque element.
 --> nous donne un tableau a 2 dimensions!